Winonah Beamer Myers

 *Winonah Beamer Myers was born on this date in 1941.
 She was a white-American civil rights activist and Mental health practitioner.

-Born in Cleveland, OH, Margaret Winonah Beamer was a student at Central State University in Wilberforce, Ohio; she joined the Freedom Riders in the summer of 1961.
+Born in Cleveland, Ohio, Margaret Winonah Beamer attended Central State University in Wilberforce, Ohio, and joined the Freedom Riders in the summer of 1961.